 Additionally, V-Ray provides a number of utilities and standalone tools for working with materials:

-- Bake Vector Displacement - This is a utility material that allows texture baking allows you to generate displacement maps for Vector displacement when used along with texture baking.
+- Bake Vector Displacement - A utility material that allows you to generate displacement maps for Vector displacement when used along with texture baking.
 It requires that you have a low poly base geometry and a high poly target geometry.
 You can then generate a map that when used with vector displacement turns the base geometry into the target geometry.
-Vector displacement, unlike standard displacement which displaces only in a positive or negative direction from the surface of the low poly base, allows displacement to occur in all 3 axis.
+Vector displacement, unlike standard displacement which displaces only in a positive or negative direction from the surface of the low poly base, allows displacement to occur in all 3 axes.
 Thus instead of just being in a positive or negative direction, displacement can occur in many combined directions.

 VRmat Converter - The V-Ray .vrmat converter can be used to convert materials in 3ds Max to .vrmat files which can be loaded using the VRayVRmatMtl material.

 VRayParticleColor - It is an operator that creates additional color information for particles.
 It's only used in the shading of Metaballs surfaces defined by the particles.
 It can be added to any Particle Flow event.

 - Since V-Ray 5.0, Beta 3, VRayHairMtl is no longer exposed in the UI.
 Scenes containing V-RayHairMtl made with older versions of V-Ray will be loaded correctly.
 New VRayHairMtl cannot be made in the Material Editor or MaxScript with V-Ray 5.0.
 We recommend using VRayHairNextMtl instead.